Jumpaku/nginx-letsencrypt-reverse-proxy/README.md

 A docker image of reverse proxy.

-## Introduction

-* It routes requests based on host fields of thier headers.
+* It routes requests based on host fields of request headers.
 * It redirects all HTTP requests to HTTPS.
 * It obtains and renews Let's Encrypt certificates automatically.